higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 ### 15.2.
 Migration LP Support (5%)

 Specifically designates supply for the **Migrated Tokens/CULT** liquidity pools.
-The Migrated Tokens side is burned on each trade, while the CULT side directs 0.5% to the “floor” for price stability.
+The Migrated Tokens side is burned on each trade, while the CULT side directs 0.5% to the "floor" for price stability.
 This ensures robust cross-token liquidity pools for migrated tokens from Base.